GandhaliShinde/CSS-Image-Gallery/README.md

 Practice Assignment for HTML/CSS

 1. Clone the repository
-2. Chnage the reference paths of other files in index.html and save
+2. Change the reference paths of other files in index.html and save
 3. Open index.html file with any browser.